Met Office issues ‘risk to life’ weather warning as snow to blanket UK

 Weather warnings are already in force on 1 January in Scotland, with a yellow warning of snow and ice covering the northern part of the country.
 The Met Office predicts 2-5cm could be lying by Thursday evening, with 10cm accumulating by Friday morning, while up to 20cm could build up above 200 metres.

 Meanwhile, on Friday, a yellow warning for snow and ice was issued across large parts of England and Wales between midnight and noon, including Chester and Greater Manchester down to London and Kent.
-Snow up to 5cm could blanket some areas, especially on higher ground in parts of North Wales and north-west England.
+Up to 5cm of snow could blanket some areas, especially on higher ground in parts of North Wales and northwest England.

 Separate yellow warnings are in place for Northern Ireland between midnight and 10am on Friday.